The Ruling Class (play): Plot

 Charles has his long-time mistress Grace Shelly arrive in disguise as 'La Dame' and Jack agrees to her request for a 'second' wedding.
 This goes ahead, but Grace falls in love with Jack and becomes his ally.
 She also conceives a child by him, despite him spending their wedding night on a unicycle.
 Lady Claire also proves obstructive and begins an affair with Jack's psychiatrist Herder to try to persuade him to cure Gurney more quickly.
 Herder attempts to achieve this through intensive psychotherapy then - when this fails - resorts to shock therapy on the night that Grace goes into labour.
 This consists of bringing in another patient who also believed himself to be Christ, or, as the patient put it, "the God of electricity".
 Rather than drawing Jack to the conclusion that they cannot both be Christ, it causes him an apparent breakdown and he seemingly returns to his true identity as Jack Gurney.

 Sir Charles, still intent on stealing the lordship, sends for a court psychiatrist to evaluate Gurney, confident that his nephew would be sent to an asylum for life.
 However, Jack puts up a front and plays on the psychiatrist being a fellow Etonian, getting himself declared sane.
 Jack also reveals to the audience that he has not been cured but instead switched to believing he is both the Old Testament God of vengeance and Jack the Ripper.
 Now a violent psychopath with a puritanical hatred of women, Gurney murders Sir Charles' wife in a fit of enraged revulsion when she tries to seduce him and frames Tucker (still working for the family) for the crime.
 Jack then assumes his place in the House of Lords with a fiery speech in favour of capital and corporal punishment.
 That night, Grace admits her love for him and he murders her for it.

 Production history

 The play premiered at the Nottingham Playhouse in 1968, transferring to the Piccadilly Theatre in the West End the following year, with the lead role played, as at Nottingham, by Derek Godfrey.
 It shared the John Whiting Award with Narrow Road to the Deep North in 1968 and received the Charles Wintour Award for Most Promising Playwright at the 1969 Evening Standard Awards.
 Peter O'Toole acquired the film rights and starred in the 1972 film adaptation.
 The play was revived at the Leeds Playhouse in 1983 (directed by Nicholas Hytner) and at the Trafalgar Studios in 2015 (directed by Jamie Lloyd, with the lead role taken by James McAvoy).
-McAvoy was named Best Actor honour at the 2015 Evening Standard Theatre Awards for his performance.
+McAvoy was honoured with the Best Actor award at the 2015 Evening Standard Theatre Awards for his performance.